PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

    1 tpm2
    2 recovery
 ```

+When booting, it will ask you the password for LUKS, then the TPM2 PIN.

 Note that with secure boot enabled, you should manually sign your NVidia drivers with [akmod](https://github.com/larsks/akmod-sign-modules).